 There were 600 visitors to the exhibition at the Bisihop's Palace, Hereford, and 1200 bids.
 The auction raised over £12 000.
 (I was very happy to learn that my painting sold for the highest amount at the auction - which is terrific for St Michael's.)

 From 13 to 21 October 2017, the halls of Central Hall in Storey's Gate, Westminster, in the middle of London, were transformed into a botanical art extravaganza.

 With hundreds of paintings representing thousands of hours of work, and some extraordinary efforts by a volunteer army of SBA Committee Members and helpers, the exhibition attracted the usual strong numbers of botanical art enthusiasts from the UK and around the world.

 I had several paintings in the exhibition, and have been accepted as an associate member of the SBA following my entry.

 Right: Helleborus 'Queen of the Night', now in a private collection

 Australian High Commission, November 2017

-I spoke a little about my technique and the history of botanical painting.
-Perhaps next time a demonstration!
 I was rewarded with a lovely bunch of flowers.
 Thank you to the Club for extending the invitation.